yzhilong/tp/docs/UserGuide.md

 **Q**: (Follow up from previous question) What is the storage format of the data file?<br>
 **A**: Data is stored in JSON format, with each entry being stored as a JSON object with the keys being `gameEntries`, `startAmount`, `endAmount`, `date`, `durationMinutes`, `location` and `tagged`.
 The exact format can be explored by checking out the format of the sample data that GameBook is initialized with.
+The data file is stored at `/data/gamebook.json`, and the
+`data` directory is located in the same directory where you placed the JAR file at.

 --------------------------------------------------------------------------------------------------------------------